Is depression a genetic disorder?

 A child’s early years can also have a significant impact on the likelihood of developing depression.
 Babies, toddlers and children may be at increased risk of mental health issues like depression if they experience trauma, abuse or neglect during their early years.

-It’s vital to emphasise here that if you have experienced depression and plan to have children, they will not be born with depression – nor will they be certain to develop it in later life.
+It’s vital to emphasise here that if you've experienced depression and plan to have children, they won't be born with depression – nor will they be certain to develop it in later life.
 Genes are only one aspect of a complex condition.
 Similarly, if you have close relatives, such as parents or siblings, who have experienced depression, it doesn’t mean you’ll experience it yourself.

 However, it’s crucial to remember that family members not only share genes but also environments and experiences.
 Common factors such as upbringing, socio-economic conditions, exposure to traumatic events, and even learned coping mechanisms are believed to influence whether someone develops depression.
 In some families, challenging circumstances or patterns of negative thinking might be prevalent, contributing to the likelihood of multiple family members experiencing depression.